Setting up a new modular robot core

 Description=Revolve2 physical robot daemon

-After=network-online.target <add this for v1 robots as well: 'pigpiod.service'>
+After=network-online.target <add this for v1 robots as well: 'pigpiod.service', otherwise remove this option>

 [Service]